pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/OOW (Everthing else).md

 Once confirmed the issue, please first check with the customer whether he/she is willing to pay for the replacement/repair upfront, pricing listed as below:

 <u>Spark 40 / Spark Pearl </u>

->    **The pricing for Spark 40 here does NOT apply to the US, as the US service center (who can repair Spark 40) will directly contact the customer for the repair charge.**

 -   Check-up - $50 USD
 -   Main product - $60 USD